 For the most recent years, however, some sources indicate a stabilisation or even a decrease.
 Inpatient-care figures have been falling for a few years, even though this may be a result of the shift towards outpatient care.
-Drug deaths have stopped increasing and are stable at a high level of around 400 per year in 2000-2002.
-Drug prices have also remained unchanged in the 2000s, and even though seizure statistics are no longer fully comparable, at least there does not seem to have been any major rise in the number of seizures in 2004.
+Drug deaths have stopped increasing and have indeed fallen by 4 per cent between 2001 and 2003, which may be due to the introduction of Subutex in substitution treatment for opiate addicts.
+Drug prices have also remained relatively unchanged in the 2000s, and even though seizure statistics are no longer fully comparable, at least there does not seem to have been any major rise in the number of seizures in the most recent years.
 At the same time, however, no fall is discernible in criminal-justice statistics.
 While there may seem to have been a break of the trend, the picture is thus neither uniform nor obvious.